-Required Compliance Modules - R20.
 Target trainings that meet specific needs and departments (no silver bullets) Targeted and focused professional development.
-Principals are self-sufficient and there is collaboration between district and campus.
+Campus Administrators are self- sufficient and there is collaboration between district and campus.
 Small campus Onboarding and on-going Mentorship program Content area dept is a one-person schedule To distinguish between PD and training vs. meetings for all levels of staff Round table discussion with an admin (district or campus) Reinvent daily/weekly schedule - add more opportunities for teachers to collaborate Ask new staff for what they need in terms of support Streamline recruitment and advertising efforts Virtual/Online Job Fairs TIA designation, Recruitment incentives, Teacher referrals, Sign-on bonus; Retention bonus; Review and comparison of ALL positions District-wide Open House - let parents become familiar with our work and where we work; get a better idea of who we are and what we have to offer.
-Develop process to ensure each campus has appropriate support (special programs, adoptions, TEKS, EMAT, etc.) Curriculum, Instruction, & Assessment Variety of data sources used in decision making and reviewing data Consistent systems for curriculum instruction and support Eduphoria is used district-wide Clear communication to parents and students about the curriculum, objectives, and standards Continued professional development to support increased student achievement Analyze and develop transition plan from MS to HS Clear identification of intervention supports Develop and provide training for MTSS Process and Character Strong Create opportunities to inform and educate parents and students about our curriculum,
+Develop process to ensure each campus has appropriate support (special programs, adoptions, TEKS, EMAT, etc.) Curriculum, Instruction, & Assessment Variety of data sources used in decision making and reviewing data Consistent systems for curriculum instruction and support Eduphoria is used district-wide Clear communication to parents and students about the curriculum, objectives, and standards Continued professional development to support increased student achievement Analyze and develop transition plan from MS to HS Clear identification of intervention supports Develop and provide training for MTSS Process and Character Strong Create opportunities to inform and educate parents and students about our curriculum, objectives, and standards.
+Analyze MTSS program and implement systems-based approach with oversight Continue Character Strong SEL Program Development of Honors Program at MS

 TCMPC as a resource for HS Family and Community Involvement We have many forms of communication channels as far as social media, websites, constant contact, YouTube Able to reach a wide network Parent engagement is a pillar of our district model.
-District use of Schoology is widely successful in communicating with parents Communication between Teachers & Parents (Schoology) Hosting after school academic activities Board Meetings are posted at Central Office and social media (Schoology) Increase engagement between District and Families Provide more opportunities for parents to become involved in their students learning YouTube grow and expand - challenge teachers and students to create content Link Schoology and website District can and should piggy-back and form their own Schoology GROUP to communicate School Context and Organization Dedicated PLC (grade and content based; special pops included) K-8 Instructional Maps K-8th grade for all contents Administrative Monthly Maps Instructional Rounds for 9-12 Create time for more campus-wide collaboration Focus on early intervention Addition of SPED teacher Facilitate staff meetings that are focused on opportunities for collaboration and PD Clearly outline and define goals and objectives of each campus/district committee so meetings are purposeful Technology Schoology (LMS) 1 to 1 (Capacity) Google Suite (LMS) Eduphoria System for assessments and evaluation eConnect Region 20 NWEA (assessment) Expand IT Department Software PD Continuous PD Integrate with Schoology and Ascender Support staff of Tech at each satellite to create student accounts Ascender Career Portal Cost considerations BOY/continuous training Recruitment & On-boarding process for new Employees Ascender Employee portal Expand IT Department
+District use of Schoology is widely successful in communicating with parents Communication between Teachers & Parents (Schoology) Hosting after school academic activities Board Meetings are posted at Central Office and social media (Schoology) Increase engagement between District and Families Provide more opportunities for parents to become involved in their students learning YouTube grow and expand - challenge teachers and students to create content Link Schoology and website District can and should piggy-back and form their own Schoology GROUP to communicate with families and be open to various modes of engagement and times to engage.
+Board meetings held at different locations showcase students at the campus Currently, the District has limited direct communication with Parents.
+Add a District page to Schoology Host District Open Houses to encourage relationship building (possibly holding two virtual and live) School Context and Organization Instructional Rounds for 9-12 Create time for more campus-wide collaboration Focus on early intervention Addition of SPED teacher Facilitate staff meetings that are focused on opportunities for collaboration and PD Clearly outline and define goals and objectives of each campus/district committee so meetings are purposeful Technology Schoology (LMS) 1 to 1 (Capacity) Eduphoria System for assessments and evaluation eConnect Region 20 NWEA (assessment) Expand IT Department Software PD Continuous PD Integrate with Schoology and Ascender Support staff of Tech at each satellite to create student accounts Ascender Career Portal Cost considerations BOY/continuous training Student Offboarding Recruitment & On-boarding process for new Employees Ascender Employee portal Expand IT Department